The old IBM versions of Lotus Notes and IBM Domino are nearing end of life, while HCL continues to invest in future releases of HCL Domino

 HCL Domino future

-HCL points out that upgrading to the latest version of Domino is simple and fast.
+HCL points out that upgrading to the latest version of HCL Domino is simple and fast.
 There are many benefits to upgrading, including support for the current versions of operating systems, regular security and feature updates, self-healing capabilities, more options for developers, multi-platform deployment, cloud-native capabilities, and future enhancements.

 The company is doing its best to reengage old customers and reactivate their contracts.
 The forthcoming Domino version, called Danube, promises better-looking apps with a quick face-lift of the ancient user interface.
 The idea behind “Project Restyle” is to make existing applications appear more modern with minimal effort.